tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 ### Understand where the dead bodies are buried

-*"Understanding where the dead bodies are buried"* is a concept of realising the unspoken biases about how business decisions are made.
+*"Understand where the dead bodies are buried"* is a concept of realising the unspoken biases about how business decisions are made.
 Your belief that the folks making decisions are rational is correct but subjective, they're not on the front lines with you day-to-day and that skews their understanding of the problems.